eivanr/tagaliser/README.md

 # Tagaliser

+Line added 18:18 20131122 to check storage/update of system on Git

 Analyses the pull requests made against tags in a Github repository, and then updates the release notes for the tag.

 ## Installation